 Tyne Daly Bio

 Ellen Tyne Daly (born February 21, 1946) is an American actress whose six-decade career has spanned stage, film, and television.
-Daly is best known for her television performance as Detective Mary Beth Lacey on the CBS drama Cagney & Lacey and for celebrated Broadway work that includes a Tony Award for Gypsy.
+She is widely celebrated for her television work, particularly as Detective Mary Beth Lacey in the CBS police drama Cagney & Lacey (1982–1988), for which she won four Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
+She also earned acclaim on Broadway, winning the Tony Award for Best Actress in a Musical for her performance as Rose in the 1989 revival of Gypsy.

 Early Life and Background